ArinZBryan/Computer-Engineering-Notes/AICE1004/Set Theory.md

 The Cartesian product is a specialised type of direct product, however, given that we are operating on two sets, with no further structure, they are in practice identical.
 > [!note] Cartesian Exponential
 > If using the cartesian product on the same set multiple times ($A\times A\times A$), we may notate this as $A^3$

+It is important to note that the cartesian product is not commutative, that is, $A\times B \ne B\times A$